 Picking the Right Domain Name Registrar for Your Blog or Website

+You want to make sure you purchase your own domain name from a domain name registrar (like GoDaddy) and not use any type of free domain you'd get from a free website or blog.
 There are several reasons for having your own domain name and not using a domain name that is a part of a free website service or blog, including:

 - If you decide to change web hosts (e.g. switching from GoDaddy to Bluehost) the domain name stays with you.
 Regular customers and other visitors who are familiar with your name (ie: www.example.com) would not have to be informed individually or via a mass e-mail about the web address change (also known as URL).
 As before, they would simply type your domain name and they'd be able to access your new website as if no hosting changes had occurred.
+The main point here is that you want to actually own your own domain.

 - As an online business, domain names give your company presence and credibility.
 People are less likely to do business with or trust companies that don't have their own domain name.